src-d/guide/general/business_model.md

 ### Business model meets our technology

-The current model that we are exploring is to have single node versions of our technology stack be fully open-source under a permissive licenses such as [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) but multiple nodes of our stack that allow distributed computing over a large amount of repositories with a large number of concurent users to be under a restrictive license.
+The current model that we have implemented is to have single node versions of the source{d} Engine be fully open-source under [permissive licenses](https://github.com/src-d/guide/blob/master/engineering/licensing.md) but a multi-node installation of the source{d} Engine that allows distributed computing over a large amount of repositories with a large number of concurent users/queries to be proprietary.

-This would allow us to charge enterprises who are in need for a large number of nodes but not disadvantage individual developers or smaller organizations to take advantage of our technology.
+This allow us to charge enterprises who are in need for a large number of nodes but not disadvantage individual developers or smaller organizations to take advantage of our technology.